Contact Details

-YOUR FIRST STEP TO A CAREER AS AN ENVIRONMENTAL CONSULTANT
+YOUR FIRST STEP TO A CAREER AS ENVIRONMENTAL CONSULTANT

-The most important knowledge for a career in environmental consultancy or as an environmental officer is the assessment of the environment and its resilience to changes.
 Work in this area has expanded greatly in recent decades, and when combined with a knowledge of plant or animal identification and ecology, this course develops an extremely valuable skill.
+Environmental assessment is a key skill for anyone wanting to undergo environmental research and a knowledge in this area is highly regarded in the environmental industry.

 Lesson Structure